 Some of the things you will learn during this presentation include:

-After the presentation, weather and turtle activity permitting, you’ll head down to the beach to look at nests, and observe some of the ways our community along the Emerald Coast protects sea turtles, like using special lighting at the hotels and resorts.
+After the presentation, weather and turtle activity permitting, you’ll head down to the beach to look at nests, and observe some of the ways the Destin-Fort Walton Beach community protects sea turtles, like using special lighting at the hotels and resorts.

 Kids of all ages will enjoy the adventure of how sea turtles crawl from the emerald-green waters to the shore and back and what impacts their seasonal migration and egg laying.